 The following key practice changes have been identified and are intended to reduce unnecessary antibiotic use for asymptomatic bacteriuria in LTC.
 They are not a substitute for timely individual clinical assessment and management and do not apply to acutely unwell resident with suspected sepsis.

 Institutional policy/order sets: Don’t perform screening urinalysis/urine dipstick and/or urine culture and sensitivity for residents on admission, during periodic health examinations, or prior to new specialist referrals.

-Nurses, physicians, and nurse practitioners: Don’t collect a urine culture upon request without first seeking to understand and address resident/substitute decision maker/family concerns.
-If the resident does not meet minimum criteria (see Practice Change Recommendation #5) for a UTI, provide educational materials about risks of treating positive urine cultures in absence of convincing features of infection.
+Nurses, physicians, and nurse practitioners: Don’t collect a urine culture upon request without first seeking to understand and address resident/substitute decision-maker/family concerns.
+If the resident does not meet the minimum criteria (see Practice Change Recommendation #5) for a UTI, provide educational materials about the risks of treating positive urine cultures in the absence of convincing features of infection.
 Provide resident/substitute decision maker/family with a differential diagnosis and a rationale for the investigations that will help identify the etiology of the symptoms.

 - In a non-catheterized resident, the minimum criteria include:

 - acute dysuria or

 - fever [> 37.9°C (100°F) or a 1.5°C (2.4°F) increase above baseline on at least two occasions over the last 12 hours], new or worsening urgency, frequency, suprapubic pain, gross hematuria, flank pain, urinary incontinence

 - In a catheterized resident, minimum criteria include:

 - Any one of the following after alternate explanations have been excluded: fever [> 37.9°C (100°F) or a 1.5° C (2.4°F) increase above baseline on at least two occasions over the past 12 hours], flank pain, shaking chills, new onset delirium